mewbotorg/bastet/README.md

 SPDX-License-Identifier: BSD-2-Clause
 -->

-# Panthera
+# Bastet

+Bastet, the cat god, takes all of our test and puts them in one basket.

-TODO: Writing description.
+TODO: Write description.

 ## Purpose

 While developing mewbot we built a number of tools to assist with development.
 This mostly consist of tool chains for

+ - automatically reformatting code
- - running the linters
+ - running the linters, include type checking, style guides, and security auditing
- - building dev venvs (still forthcoming)
- - building the docs (still forthcoming)
- - gather and run the tests

-The aim of these tools is that, if you run them on a code base, you should end up with something which conforms to mewbot's guidelines.
+The aim of these tools is that, if you run them on a code base, you should end up with something which conforms to MewBot's guidelines.

 ## Usage